Bay of Fires, East Coast, Tasmania

 The Murray River Walk, by Luxury River Trails, starts in Renmark and explores the beautiful Murray River in the internationally recognised Riverland Ramsar Wetland.
 The easy to moderate, 40 kilometre (25 mile), four-day, three-night walk operates between April and October and showcases the bush trails, ancient red gum forests, wetlands and red ochre cliffs lining the banks of Australia's most famous river.
 You'll discover diverse wildlife and waterbirds along the river, creeks and old oxbow lagoons and learn about the river's rich heritage, including Aboriginal culture, pastoralism, paddle-steamers, locks, irrigation issues and environmental stewardship.
 The daily walking routes are on private property and in conservancy areas with exclusive access for Murray River Walk guests only.
 Each night you stay in private ensuite accommodation on a modern 10-berth houseboat with a deck spa overlooking the river.
 Gourmet dinners showcase the food and wine of the Riverland food bowl and enjoy a final lunch at the award winning Wilkadene Woolshed Brewery.

-The moderate to hard, 38.5 kilometre (24 mile), four-day, three-night guided Scenic Rim Trail by Spicers offers a panoramic expedition across mountains, ridges, escarpments, rainforests and ancient volcanic plateaus in South East Queensland’s Main Range National Park.
-Along the way, guides show you plants and animals, including two species of lyrebird, and tell stories about the rituals and traditions of the region's Aboriginal inhabitants.
-Your first two nights are spent at Spicers Canopy, a luxury permanent glamping site on a grass covered hill with stunning views towards Mount Mitchell, Spicers Peak and Mount Cordeaux.
+The moderate to hard, 34.5 kilometre (24 mile), three-day, three-night guided Scenic Rim Trail by Spicers offers a panoramic expedition across mountains, ridges, escarpments, rainforests and ancient volcanic plateaus in South East Queensland’s Main Range National Park.
+Along the way, guides show you plants and animals and tell stories about the rituals and traditions of the region's Aboriginal inhabitants.
+On the second day, you’ll walk with an Aboriginal guide and can take part in optional afternoon workshops about Aboriginal art, music and life, before hearing the stories of the Dreamtime come to life by the fire after dinner.
+Guests stay at Spicers Canopy, a luxury permanent glamping site with stunning views towards Mount Mitchell, Spicers Peak and Mount Cordeaux.
 Ten luxurious safari-style tents offer fine linen on king size beds, bathrobes, timber floors and deckchairs on covered decks.
-Dine on hearty fare in the open plan main lodge with its bluestone fireplace and outdoor campfire.
-On the final night indulge in luxurious accommodation and gourmet food and wine at Spicers Peak Lodge.
+Dine on hearty fare in the open-plan main lodge with its bluestone fireplace and outdoor campfire.

 More articles like this